Learn how to write a freelance writer bio that lands clients.

 2. Include Your Skills, Qualifications, and Accomplishments

-Include a list of your writing skills and qualifications, as well as any accolades or certifications you have.
+Highlight your writing skills and qualifications, as well as any accolades or certifications you have.
 You may also want to mention your writing experience.

 Certified Content Marketing Strategist from HubSpot Academy -Achievements in content marketing strategy include a 20x increase in web traffic over the course of three years using SEO and social media strategies for a security agency blog.

 If you were published in Forbes or ThriveGlobal, by all means, add that to your bio.
+You can also mention past clients even if they aren’t well-known but are in your niche.
+Just make sure you get their permission to add them to your bio.

 3. Include a Professional Headshot